North Dakota

 North Dakota’s nondiscrimination laws related to employment have only narrow exemptions.

 The North Dakota Constitution contains a Blaine Amendment that could prevent the participation of faith-based schools in generally available public benefit programs on the same terms as similarly situated secular schools.
-This is not as broad as a general Blaine Amendment, which prohibits all aid to faith-based institutions, but is still detrimental to the work of faith-based institutions.
+This is not as broad as a general Blaine Amendment, which prohibits all aid to faith-based institutions in many cases, but is still detrimental to the work of faith-based institutions.
 Current U.S. Supreme Court precedent has rendered this language ineffective, but it could become effective in the future if Court precedent changes.

 Regulatory Freedom: